CleverCloud/documentation/content/guides/pgpool.md

 Your application will use a Unix Domain Socket to connect to Pgpool-II.
 Unix domain sockets are faster than TCP sockets because there is no handshake and the connection is made locally on the same machine.
 A special environment variable will be injected to your environment variables: `CC_PGPOOL_SOCKET_PATH`.
 This variable contains the path to the Unix Domain Socket you have to connect to.
 See [Usage](#usage) below for some examples on how to use it.

-The available Pgpool-II variables and their descriptions are available on our [environment variables reference page](https://www.clever-cloud.com/doc/reference/reference-environment-variables/).
+The available Pgpool-II variables and their descriptions are available on the [environment variables reference page](https://www.clever-cloud.com/doc/reference/reference-environment-variables/).

 ### Concurrent session and pool size

 You can use the `CC_PGPOOL_NUM_INIT_CHILDREN` and `CC_PGPOOL_MAX_POOL` environment variables to set the number of **concurrent sessions** and the number of **connection pool caches per connection**.